Expensent

 3. Setting up a new client the right way

 New-client setup is where most of the pain you'll feel three months from now is baked in.
-A Workspace built in a rush — default categories, no tags, one approval chain — will cost hours of manual recategorization every month.
-A Workspace built carefully takes one extra hour up front and saves five hours a month after.
+A Workspace built in a rush — default categories, no tags, one approval chain — can create recurring cleanup every month.
+A Workspace built carefully takes more attention up front and can reduce month-end cleanup later.

 New-client checklist